WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 We will also be adding one more piece of information, the maximum intron length (default 500,000 bases).
 For this analysis, we want to set the maximum intron length to 10,000.
 We can do this by adding the option `--max-intronlen 10000`.

 **Map the reads for the PT2 sample using `HISAT2`:**
 ```
  hisat2 -x outputs/hsapien_grch38_chr21_hisat2.idx -1 data/PT2_1.fastq.gz -2 data/PT2_2.fastq.gz -S outputs/PT2.sam
 ```

 `HISAT2` has written the alignment in SAM format.
 This is a format which allows humans to look at our alignments.
 However, we need to convert the SAM file to its binary version, a BAM file.
 We do this for several reasons.
 Mainly we do it because most downstream programs require our alignments to be in BAM format and not SAM format.
 However, we also do it because the BAM file is smaller and so takes up less (very precious!) storage space.
 For more information, see the format guide: <a href="http://samtools.github.io/hts-specs/SAMv1.pdf">http://samtools.github.io/hts-specs/SAMv1.pdf</a>.

 **Convert the SAM file to a BAM file:**
 ```
 samtools view -S -o outputs/PT2.bam -b outputs/PT2.sam
 ```

 Next we need to sort the BAM file ready for indexing.
 When we aligned our reads with `HISAT2`, alignments were produced in the same order as the sequences in our FASTQ files.
 To index the BAM file, we need the alignments ordered by their respective positions in the reference genome.
-We can do this using samtools sort to sort the alignments by their co-ordinates for each chromosome
+We can do this using samtools sort to sort the alignments by their co-ordinates for each chromosome.

 **Sort the BAM file:**
 ```
 samtools sort -o outputs/PT2_sorted.bam outputs/PT2.bam
 ```

 Next, we need to index our BAM file.
 This makes searching the alignments much more efficient.
 It allows programs like IGV (which we will be using to visualise the alignment) to quickly get the alignments that overlap the genomic regions you’re looking at.
 We can do this with samtools index which will generate an index file with the extension `.bai`.

 **Index the BAM file so that it can be read efficiently by `IGV`:**
 ```
 samtools index outputs/PT2_sorted.bam
 ```

 Now, repeat this process of mapping, converting (SAM to BAM), sorting and indexing with the reads from the NP2 sample.

 **You can run the previous steps as a single command:**
 ```
 hisat2 -x outputs/hsapien_grch38_chr21_hisat2.idx \
     -1 data/NP2_1.fastq.gz -2 data/NP2_2.fastq.gz | \